klarkent/java-cinema-room/src/README.md

-# 🍿🎞️ Excercise Project Cinema Room
+# 🍿🎞️ Exercise Project Cinema Room

 This tiny exercise project was completed following the "Introduction to Spring Boot with Java" course on Hyperskill.